opensearch-project/data-prepper/docs/developer_guide.md

 Data Prepper supports patch releases only on the latest version (e.g. 2.1) and on the last version for the previous major release (e.g. 1.4 after 2.0 has been released).
 These releases are only for bug fixes or security fixes.
-Please use backports only for bug and security fixes and only for candidate releases.
-You can ask the Data Prepper maintainers about backporting a change in your PR.
+Please use backports only for bug and security fixes and only targeting candidate releases.
+You can ask about backporting in your PR or by creating a GitHub issue to request that a previous change be backported.

 ## Coding Guidance